huggingface/accelerate/docs/source/usage_guides/troubleshooting.md

 ### GitHub Issues

-Create an Issue on the 🤗 Accelerate repository if you suspect to have found a bug related to the library.
-Try to include as much context regarding the bug and your distributed setup as possible to help us better figure out what's wrong and how we can fix it.
+Create an Issue on the 🤗 Accelerate [GitHub repository](https://github.com/huggingface/accelerate/issues) if you suspect to have found a bug related to the library.
+Include context regarding the bug and details about your distributed setup to help us better figure out what's wrong and how we can fix it.